 Stately white colonial homes clustered around a center green, tucked in by area mountains, Woodstock shines best when the snowflakes are falling and the Christmas lights are twinkling brightly.
-Stroll around the town center where you can envision a romantic sleigh ride, jolly snowmen, and merry carolers all camera ready for their starring role in several Christmas movies.
+Stroll around the town center where you can envision a romantic sleigh ride, jolly snowmen, and merry carolers all camera-ready for their starring roles in several Christmas movies.

 The Billings Farm puts on a Victorian-inspired Christmas to celebrate the holiday season.
 Its Christmas at the Farm and Wassail Weekend festivities include carriage rides, cider donuts, colonial crafts, and plenty of charming downhome fun.
 Be sure to check out the farmhouse Christmas tree decorated with traditional Victorian ornaments.